 The next set of front crawl / freestyle drills will teach you balance.
-Balance is a fundamental swimming skill to have because it allows you to be relaxed and perfectly horizontal in the water while swimming freestyle (or backstroke).
+Balance is an important skill to master because it allows you to be relaxed and perfectly horizontal in the water while swimming front crawl (or backstroke).

 The drill on this particular page will teach you balance in a supine position (on your back).
 Teaching balance on the back first minimizes breathing issues.
 Subsequent drills will teach you balance while floating on your chest and your sides.

 The Secret of Effortless Balance

 Our legs are among the densest parts of our body, which on dry land helps us to stay erect.
 But in the water, the density of our legs can be a problem because they tend to sink, disrupting balance and increasing drag.

 As a consequence, we need to find a way to compensate for the tendency of our legs to sink.
 Beginners often do so by kicking hard but then quickly get out of breath because their leg muscles consume lots of oxygen.
 But there is a more effective way to keep one’s legs up.

 The smart way to maintain balance requires us to learn how to take advantage of our natural buoy.
 Our buoy is in fact located in our chest and formed by our lungs filled with air.
 This area is the most buoyant of our body, and we can leverage it to keep our hips and legs afloat.

 To do so we use our body as a lever with the fulcrum located in our lungs.
 We press our head and upper back down while lying flat in the water.
 As our lungs are buoyant, our hips and legs will have the tendency to rise up.
 This almost requires no effort.
 Nice, isn’t it?

 Advantages of Being Balanced

-The advantages of being balanced while swimming freestyle are the following:
+The advantages of being balanced while swimming front crawl are the following:

 - Your body creates little drag because it is horizontal and moves through a smaller cylinder of water.